dvlbhanderi/Kali-p1/README.md

 the fourth argument should be the location of testing labels ('None' should be provided if there are no testing files)

 The fifth argument should be the directory of the byte files to be used

+   ### logistic_regression.py

+The pipeline consists of four stages: indexer, regextokenizer, hashingTF, and lr

+CrossValidator begins by splitting the dataset into a set of folds which are used as separate training and test datasets.
+E.g., with k=3 folds, CrossValidator will generate 3 (training, test) dataset pairs, each of which uses 2/3 of the data for training and 1/3 for testing.
+To evaluate a particular ParamMap, CrossValidator computes the average evaluation metric for the 3 Models produced by fitting the Estimator on the 3 different (training, test) dataset pairs.

+cross-validation over a grid of parameters is expensive.
+E.g., in the example below, the parameter grid has 3 values for hashingTF.numFeatures and 2 values for lr.regParam, and CrossValidator uses 3 folds.
+This multiplies out to (3×2)×3=18 different models being trained.

+   The Script can be run as spark-submit logistic_regression.py [args] The list of arguments to be passed is the same as  give above in the spark_NB.py section.

    ### random_forest.py